davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 [rationale-replace-no_std]: #why-not-replace-no_std-as-the-source-of-truth-for-whether-a-crate-depends-on-std

 Crates can currently use the crate attribute `#![no_std]` to indicate a lack of dependency on `std`.
-With `Cargo.toml` being used to express a dependency on the standard library (or lack thereof), it is unintuitive for there to be two sources-of-truth for this information.
+With `build-std-crates` or explicit dependencies (as in [Stage 1b][stage1b]) allowing the user to specify a dependency on the standard library, it is unintuitive for there to be two sources-of-truth for this information.

 `#![no_std]` serves two purposes - it stops the compiler from loading `std` from the sysroot and adding `extern crate std`, and it prevents the user from